MicroPyramid/Django-CRM/README.md

 <http://django-crm.readthedocs.io> for latest documentation

-This project contains the following modules.
+This project contains the following modules:

 > -   Contacts
 > -   Accounts